Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Clan Firefang was thought of by the uninitiated as the Clan of fighter pilots, but Gao really didn’t *need* that many fighter pilots.
 The last major internecine war had been generations ago and the Dominion, thanks to its monolithic clumsiness, had largely failed at dragging the Gao into their interstellar war.

 Firefang provided *pilots* of all kinds, plus astronauts, propulsion engineers, small-craft crews and anybody whose job touched the sky, the ground, and the slim haze of gas in between.
-Passenger flights, cargo flights, satellite deployment and maintenance...High-tech, high-skilled jobs, jobs for which the Clan’s augmentation culture had seemed perfectly sensible and practical.
+Passenger flights, cargo flights, satellite deployment and maintenance...
+High-tech, high-skilled jobs, jobs for which the Clan’s augmentation culture had seemed perfectly sensible and practical.

-Goruu’s refusal to participate had made him...not a pariah or an outcast, but it had certainly kept some of the Clan’s innermost circles closed to him.
+Goruu’s refusal to participate had made him... not a pariah or an outcast, but it had certainly kept some of the Clan’s innermost circles closed to him.
 Kept him from knowing about some of Firefang’s more sensitive projects.

 All of them, of course, were now firmly under enemy control.
 Which meant that his first act as Champion was to prioritize the order in which Great Father Daar should violently dismantle everything that Clan Firefang had ever built.